 Can Accessibility Negatively Affect SEO?

-Accessibility and SEO are generally meant to work well together, but in the cases where mistakes are made, it’s almost always due to a misunderstanding of accessibility, or blatant abuse of tags for SEO purposes.
+Accessibility and SEO are generally meant to work well together.
+Still, in the cases where mistakes are made, it’s almost always due to a misunderstanding of accessibility or blatant abuse of tags for SEO purposes.

 Is Accessibility Good For SEO?

 Simply put, yes.
 When you make an effort to achieve ADA compliance with a more accessible site, Google takes notice.
 That’s why it continues to dedicate millions of dollars each year to prioritizing digital accessibility.